iraismgarcia5/Project_DC_Crime_Analysis/README.md

 Finding crime patterns and trends in Austin by zip code to provide better safety and security insights for Austin residents and tourists.

 ## Questions:
-1. Where is crime concentrated in Austin?
+1. Where is crime concentrated in DC?
 2. Is there a correlation between housing prices and crime rate?
+3. What were the most common crimes in D.C?
 3. Which type of crime is prominent in each zip code?
 4. Does population influence the crime rate in a zip code?